hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 An example of a scraper that uses this approach is [Przepisy](https://github.com/hhursev/recipe-scrapers/blob/main/recipe_scrapers/przepisy.py).

 The [BeautifulSoup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/index.html) is a good resource for getting started with extracting information from HTML.
-An guide of common patterns and best practice used in this library can be found [here](in-depth-guide-html-scraping).
+A guide of common patterns and best practice used in this library can be found [here](in-depth-guide-html-scraping).

 Some helper functions are available in the `_utils.py` file.
 These are functions that are commonly needed when extracting information from HTML, such as `normalize_string()`.